Denisovan

 DNA evidence suggests they had dark skin, eyes, and hair, and had a Neanderthal-like build.
 Based on the Harbin cranium, like other archaic humans, the skull is low and long, with massively developed brow ridges, wide eye sockets, and a large mouth.
-The two existing Denisovan mandibles show that like Neanderthals, the Denisovans lacked a chin.
+The two existing Denisovan mandibles show that, like Neanderthals, the Denisovans lacked a chin.
 Like modern humans and the much earlier Homo antecessor, but unlike Neanderthals, the face is rather flat, but with a larger nose.
 However, they had larger molars which are reminiscent of Middle to Late Pleistocene archaic humans and australopithecines.
 The cranial capacity and therefore the brain size of the Denisovans was within the range of modern humans and Neanderthals.

 Denisovans interbred with modern humans, with a high percentage (roughly 5%) of Denisovan DNA occurring in Melanesians, Aboriginal Australians, and Filipino Negritos.
 In contrast, 0.2% derives from Denisovan ancestry in mainland Asians and Native Americans.
 In a 2018 study, South Asians were found to have levels of Denisovan admixture similar to that seen in East Asians.
 Another study found that the highest Denisovan ancestry is inferred in Oceanians (~2.0%), while most populations of Native Americans, East Asians, and South Asians have similar amounts (~0.1%).
-This distribution suggests that there were Denisovan populations across Asia.
-There is also evidence of interbreeding with the Altai Neanderthal population, with about 17% of the Denisovan genome from Denisova Cave deriving from them.
+This suggests Denisovan populations were distributed across Asia.
+Evidence also suggests that there was interbreeding with the Altai Neanderthal population, with about 17% of the Denisovan genome from Denisova Cave deriving from them.
 A first-generation hybrid nicknamed "Denny" was discovered with a Denisovan father and a Neanderthal mother.
-Additionally, 4% of the Denisovan genome comes from an unknown archaic human species, which diverged from modern humans over one million years ago.
+Additionally, 4% of the Denisovan genome comes from admixture with Asian Homo erectus (also known as Peking Man) which diverged from Denisovans, Neanderthals and modern humans over one million years ago.